deheznicolas/trouvkash/README.md

 You are totally free on the design's choice and to complicatedevelop more functionnalities Your only constraint: you have to display the distance between the user and each ATM that are displayed.

-##### Interactive map
+##### Interactive map or not ?
-You have to use an interactive map.
+You are free to use an interactive map.
 OpenStreetMap is actually the best choice, you will have to use it with Leaflet.

 > ☝️ **NOTE:** Adding and interactive map can be a really hard task, be sure that everything else is ok before working on it.